uwescience/HackWeek-Writeup/paper.md

 ## Measures of success

+- See notes on IRB above; maybe expand on that here.
 - How to evaluate a hack week?
 - What are measures of success?
 How do we define success in the first place?